-The LAN CONNECT acts as an FTP server for file storage that an operator can access at the control panel on a CNC.
-Connection to the FTP server can be done with standard software tools that are provided with most PC's.
-No logon is required as the LAN CONNECT FTP Server accepts anonymous logins.
-Special software is not required.
+The LAN CONNECT REMOTE acts as an FTP server for file storage that an operator can access at the control panel on a CNC.
+Connection to the FTP server can be done with standard software tools that are provided with most PC's and special software is not required.
 The most popular of these are Explorer and Internet Explorer from Microsoft.
 Anyone on the network can drag and drop files to the CNC server where they can be transferred to machine memory or drip fed (DNC).
 Conversely, files residing in CNC memory can be sent to the data server where they can be accessed by anyone on the network.

-File information is stored on an SD card resident on the LAN CONNECT.
+File information is stored on an SD card resident on the LANCNC.
 A 2 GB SD card is provided as standard.
 Other sizes may be substituted.
 In the event of a network outage, the SD card may be removed and inserted into a PC.
-Files can be added or stored at the PC and replaced in the LAN CONNECT.
+Files can be added or stored at the PC and replaced in the LAN CONNECT REMOTE.

-Note: Files should follow the 8.3 format for proper operation.
-E.g. File name should not exceed 8 characters and the suffix should not exceed 3 characters.
+Note: Files should follow the 8.3 format for proper operation. e.g. File names should not exceed 8 characters and the suffix should not exceed 3 characters.